Home Canned Crushed Tomatoes

 - Boil.
 Once the tomatoes have all been crushed down, bring to a rapid boil for 5 minutes, stirring constantly so the mixture doesn’t stick to the bottom or boil over.
 Remove from the heat.

 - Fill jars.
 Remove the jars from the waterbath canner.
 In each jar, add 1 tablespoon of lemon juice and ½ teaspoon of canning salt.
-Ladle the hot crushed tomatoes to the jars, leaving ½ inch of headspace in each jar.
+Ladle the hot crushed tomatoes into the jars, leaving ½ inch of headspace in each jar.

 - Debubble, wipe, and lid.
 Using a debubbler, remove any air bubbles and refill to keep a ½ inch headspace.
 Wipe the rims with a clean, damp towel.
 Place the clean lids and rings on the jars.
 Tighten the rings so they are fingertip-tight.

 - Process.
 Transfer the jars to the waterbath canner, and fully submerge them in water with at least 1 inch of water above the jars.
 Add a splash of white vinegar (optional to prevent build-up from forming on the outside of the jars).
 Bring the water to a boil.
-Once boiling, set a time for 35 minutes.
+Once boiling, set a timer for 35 minutes.

 - Cool.
 After 35 minutes, remove the canner from the heat and remove the lid.
 Let jars cool for 5 minutes inside the canner.
 Remove from the canner and place in a heat-safe area.
 Cool for 12-24 hours.